 Sigale-gale is Batak’s traditional puppet dance.
 A long time ago, dance is the only way to communicate with the dead.
 The deceased son of the King never returns from the war.
 Sigale-gale dance performance used to be the King’s way to talk to his son.
 The dance will call the spirit.
 The spirit will then move the puppet to let people know their presence.

-Watch this puppet moves and dances along with 8-10 real human dancers.
+Watch this puppet move and dance along with 8-10 real human dancers.
 Nowadays, it’s a machine that moves the Sigale gale puppet – there is no reason to be scared.
 Tourists can enjoy the performance of Sigale gale every day at Tomok Village.

 The Stone of Justice